rreddy626/spring25/fairness/feb-10.md

 - Increase participation and opportunities in computer science and data science, so more people are informed.
 - Consider the roles of the government and private sectors in the context of big data.

+### Critical Analysis

+**Strengths**

+This report thoroughly evaluates the challenges and opportunities of using big data in a variety of contexts that relate to government policymaking.
+Each case study also supports its arguments with concrete examples of existing approaches for more fair usage of big data.
+Overall, the report also offers suggestions for the future for how we can tackle these big data challenges.

+**Weaknesses**

+Since this report was released in 2016, there have been significant advances in technological systems, data science, and machine learning.
+Therefore, the case studies may be missing information that would make it more relevant to our society today.
+Additionally, although it offers suggestions for the future, there is a lack in detail for specifically how we can achieve those goals.

+**Potential Biases**

+As a government report, there could be potential biases in this report since it may be presented from a policymaking perspective.
+In addition, it may highlight the civil rights aspects of these case studies and less of the other benefits of using big data and algorithmic systems such as efficiency.
+In some cases, there was also less discussion about the positive outcomes of using big data applications for fairness where biases were successfully reduced.

+**Ethical Considerations**

+Like the other papers, this work discusses the importance of reducing discrimination and biases while improving fairness to big data applications.
+There is a huge emphasis about the need to incorporate fairness into the *design* of algorithmic systems through "equal opportunity by design" principles that should be practiced throughout the entire engineering process.

 ## [Big Data’s Disparate Impact](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2477899).
 S. Barocas, A. Selbst, 2014